emoceanographer/WWF/PCA/README.md

 ## Analysis 4

-Based on previous analyses, countries' natural clustering aligns best with the inncome group level.
-From the plots we can see that low-middle income are often clustered together by k means.
+Based on previous analyses, countries' natural clustering aligns best with the in come group level.
+The plots show that low-middle income are often clustered together by k means.
 We are interested to see if a lower number of clusters(3) will yield a better result.

 ## Datasets Inventory